sensu/sensu-docs/content/sensu-go/5.16/guides/aggregate-metrics-statsd.md

 ---
-title: "How to aggregate metrics with the Sensu StatsD listener"
+title: "Aggregate metrics with the Sensu StatsD listener"
-linkTitle: "Aggregating StatsD Metrics"
+linkTitle: "Aggregate StatsD Metrics"
 description: "StatsD allows you to measure anything and everything.
 You can monitor application performance by collecting custom metrics in your code and sending them to a StatsD server or you can monitor system levels of CPU, I/O, network etc. with collection daemons.
 Sensu agents include a listener to send StatsD metrics to the event pipeline.
 Read the guide to get started."
-weight: 20
+weight: 50
 version: "5.16"
 product: "Sensu Go"
 platformContent: false